-Beginning this month, the National Weather Service is highlighting spring severe weather that is most common in the spring, like tornadoes, floods and thunderstorms.
+Now is the time to prepare for severe spring weather events including tornadoes, floods and thunderstorms.
 East Coast residents have certainly experienced all three in the past.

-The top two things the National Weather Service recommends to be ready for spring weather are: stay informed and prepare an emergency kit.
+The top two things the National Weather Service recommends to be ready for spring weather are to stay informed and to prepare an emergency kit.

 Building an emergency kit is a simple endeavor.
 All you need is a solid list and a trip to the store.
 Plymouth Rock Assurance has tips for building an emergency kit for hurricanes, which includes many of the same items you’ll need to handle springtime weather.
 You can also follow guidelines from ready.gov.